mbcolemere/portsetter/README.md

 How to run the test for portsetter.cpp (updated for CO3):

+First you need to download the files to your cloud 9.
+The first thing you will do is select the green button that says clone or download.

 From the terminal, make sure you are in the right folder (/workspace/portsetter).
 After you are there, all you need to do is type in "./testport_es.cpp.o" and the test will run showing you each individual test, with an output at the end telling you